 The investor group also alleges that RBS and its former directors presented their acquisition of ABN Amro, which McKillop later admitted to be worthless, “in glowing terms” in public statements they made the period late 2007 to early 2008.

 From December 2007, two months after the €72bn deal had been completed, the Dutch bank was already being described internally at RBS as “a disaster area” and was known, even by outsiders, to be riddled with worthless toxic derivatives.
 One member of the action group, a former RBS executive, was part of the Amsterdam-based integration team responsible for relaying information about ABN Amro back to RBS’s Gogarburn headquarters.
-The former RBS is preparing a witness statement and willing to be a witness in court
+The former RBS is preparing a witness statement and is among those willing to serve as witnesses in court

 The group also alleges that, in the rights issue prospectus, RBS failed to disclose it had secretly borrowed billions of dollars in emergency funding from the US Federal Reserve.
 Following a Freedom of Information request it emerged last year that, without telling its shareholders or disclosing the information in its rights issue prospectus, RBS had borrowed up to $84.5 billion in secret emergency loans from the Fed between April and October 2008.

 The group also experienced a surge in support following a January 2011 setback in the US Supreme Court.
-A US judge granted the class action to a lead plaintiff who did not represent European interests.
-District judge Deborah Batts later ruled that only investors who had bought RBS shares on US stock exchanges were eligible for class actions against the UK-based bank through the US courts.
-This closed the door for UK local authority pension funds such as North Yorkshire and Merseyside and other institutional investors, with many joining or considering joining the group.
+A US judge granted a separate class action law suit against RBS to a lead plaintiff who did not represent European interests.
+District judge Deborah Batts later ruled that only investors who had bought RBS shares on US stock exchanges would eligible for class actions against the British-based bank through the US courts.
+This closed a door for UK local authority pension funds such as North Yorkshire and Merseyside and other institutional investors, many of which subsequently joined or are considering joining the RBoS Shareholder Action Group.